Good Eats

 Good Eats is an American television cooking show, created and hosted by Alton Brown, which aired in North America on Food Network and later Cooking Channel.
 Likened to television science educators Mr. Wizard and Bill Nye, Brown explores the science and technique behind the cooking, the history of different foods, and the advantages of different kinds of cooking equipment.
 The show tends to focus on familiar dishes that can easily be made at home, and also features segments on choosing the right appliances, and getting the most out of inexpensive, multi-purpose tools.
 Each episode has a distinct theme, which is typically an ingredient or a certain cooking technique, but may also be a more general theme such as Thanksgiving.
 In the tenth anniversary episode, Brown stated that the show was inspired by the idea of combining Julia Child, Mr. Wizard, and Monty Python.
 On May 11, 2011, Brown confirmed that the series would come to an end, ceasing production at episode 249.
-Good Eats is the third longest running Food Network series, behind 30 Minute Meals and Barefoot Contessa.
+Good Eats is the fifth longest running Food Network series, behind 30 Minute Meals, Barefoot Contessa, Diners, Drive-Ins and Dives, and Chopped.

 In 2018, Cooking Channel premiered a spin-off, Good Eats: Reloaded, which combines footage from past episodes with new segments commenting on advances in cooking science and knowledge that had occurred since the original airdate.
-In 2019, the series was revived, with a new season premiering on Food Network on August 25, 2019.
-The second season of the revival became an exclusive offering from the Discovery+ streaming service.
+In 2019, the series was revived, with a new season on Food Network in August 2019.
+A second season of the revival was produced but in July 2021, Brown announced that Good Eats: The Return would not be returning for a third season.